 On March 10, 1935, Goering had already been told to the bewildered military attachés that there was now a German Air Force (Luftwaffe), which was even larger than the Royal Air Force – which was, indeed, a lie.

-In September 1939 the German Army went to war with forces which, although well-trained in the latest concepts of mechanised warfare, had gained little combat experience except in the Spanish Civil War; and that had been very limited.
-Much of the specialised motorised equipment had yet to reach the field armies and so all the non-panzer and non-motorised divisions still travelled on foot and relied mainly on horses to haul their equipment and artillery.
+In September 1939 the German Army went to war with forces which, although well-trained in the latest concepts of mechanized warfare, had gained little combat experience except in the Spanish Civil War; and that had been very limited.
+Much of the specialized motorized equipment had yet to reach the field armies, and so all the non-panzer and non-motorized divisions still travelled on foot and relied mainly on horses to haul their equipment and artillery.

 Whatever the shortcomings in quantity and quality of equipment, German human material was of the best.
 The Versailles Treaty, which had limited the Reichswehr to one hundred thousand men, was turned to advantage, in that only the best personnel were retained in a professional army.
 There was even a surplus of soldiers to man the armed police forces of the various German states (Landespolizei), and these were later to be incorporated in the Army when conscription was re-introduced.
 There was, in addition, a vast pool of semi-trained manpower in the para-military formations of the Nazi Party.

 Apart from the conscripts the German Army needed to attract volunteers who would make a career in the Army.
 To achieve this, terms of service were made more attractive, smart new uniforms introduced and well-equipped modern barracks constructed.
 At the same time attempts were made to break down much of the traditional petty authoritarianism of the Army, while retaining and even elevating the privileged position of the German soldier in society – because only an army, which is also respected in their respective countries, achieves a high fighting power.